purpleidea/flabbergast/flabbergast-manual.md

     k : For Ordinal n : a, b, c In x, y, z ... # Yields { a : 1  b : 3  c : 5  n : 1 }, { a : 2  b : 4  c : Null  n : 2}
     l : For All [ x, y, z ] ... # Yields { p : 1  q : 2 }, { p : 3  q : 4 }, { p : 5 }

 The prepared tuple source, `All`, is meant for library functions to produce iterable sources of data.
 One could imagine a library function matching a regular expression and returning the matched groups.
 It becomes the responsibility of the source to provide sensible variables in each tuple.
-In the example, `z` makes for an awkard environment since `q` is not bound, and the `All` source is not obligated to correct the inconsistency.
+In the example, `z` makes for an awkward environment since `q` is not bound, and the `All` source is not obligated to correct the inconsistency.

 Optionally, a `Where` clause can be used to filter the results.
 It must return a Boolean value.

     x : 1 Through 7
     i : For a In x Where a > 5 ... # Yields { a : 6 }, { a : 7 }

 Finally, a sink is needed to produce a value from the contexts.
 Three are supported: a reducer, an anonymous tuple generator, and a named tuple generator.
 The reducer and the anonymous tuple generator both support ordering.

-The reducer works as a normal reduce operation:
+The reducer works as a typical fold/reduce operation:

     x : 1 Through 7
     y : For v In x Reduce v + a With a : 0

 The initial value of the accumulator, `a`, is set to zero and the reduce expression is repeated for each of the contexts.
 In each context, the accumulator will be bound to the previous value.
-The reducer can support ordering operations, show later, on the contexts to choose the reduction order.
+The reducer can support ordering operations, shown later, on the contexts to choose the reduction order.

 The anonymous tuple generator produces a new tuple with each value being the result of an expression.
 The names of the tuples are generated automatically in the same way as if they had been generated by a literal list or `Through` expression.